julienduroure/gltf2-blender-importer/README.md

 # What will NOT work (for now, until I implement it)
 *  samplers in textures
 *  rigging when parent node has some scale
+*  Camera data (currently only camera type and transforms)

 # What should work
 *  files